foreverphoenix/the-phoenix-flavour/content/skyrim-se/guide-resources/how-to-update.md

 There is generally no need to update DynDOLOD and re-generate LOD for every new DynDOLOD update, especially when you're in the middle of a playthrough.
 However, if you change something about the landscape (the Alternate Branch Textures color for Enhanced Vanilla Trees for example), you need to re-run DynDOLOD and you should update it first.

-**The instructions below are for updating DynDOLOD on an ongoing playthrough.**
+> The instructions are for both **Wabbajack** and **manual** users.
+They are for updating DynDOLOD in an ongoing playthrough.

 ### Disabling DynDOLOD

+**Wabbajack user:** Do not update to the new version yet.
+Open MO2 with your existing installation.

 - Before you change anything in MO2, open the game and load your save.
 - Make sure you're outside (not in an interior cell) in Tamriel.